Kimichie29/Laboratory-Assessment-1/README.md

 - Footer: Includes copyright information and branding.
 - Styled with CSS: Uses an external stylesheet to enhance visual appeal and readability.

+## List of Semantic Elements Used
+- header : Contains the title and introduction of the webpage.
+- nav : Provides navigation links to different sections of the site.
+- main : Holds the main content of the page.
+- section : Groups related content together.
+- article : Contains specific, standalone information about cat breeds.
+- aside : Displays additional fun facts about cats.
+- footer : Includes copyright information and site credits.

 ## Setup Instructions

 Download or Clone the Repository